Accessing SUSE Updates in AWS. When do you need a private repository?

 - An account in the SUSE Customer Center

-- SUSE Subscription entitlement needs to exist in the SCC for the products that need to be patched.
-When needed, some customers choose to buy this subscription entitlement and use a BYOS instance as the private repository.
+- In the case of RMT, SUSE Subscription entitlement needs to exist in the SCC for the products that need to be patched.
+When needed, customers choose to buy this subscription entitlement and use a BYOS instance as the private repository.

 Exactly what subscriptions are required and how these are purchased depends on which versions of SUSE Linux are running (SLES or SLES for SAP) and which Private Repository Tool is used (SUSE Manager or RMT).

 Customers / partners are welcome to contact their local SUSE Sales Teams for assistance with this.

 Customers first need to prepare the on-demand instances for connection to a private Repo This involves removing a small number of packages and configuration entries.

 Remove packages that automate the configuration of the Amazon EC2 instance to connect to the SUSE Public Cloud Update Server.

 Remove the /etc/hosts entry for smt-ec2.susecloud.net.
 The client automation software adds the host file entry for smt-ec2.susecloud.net which is the SUSE Public Cloud Update Server.
 Since a private repository server is being created, the entry will not be needed.

 Remove the following directories before you register your Amazon EC2 instance to your private repository server.